danielgtaylor/python-betterproto/docs/quick-start.rst

 JSON
 ++++
-Both serializing and parsing are supported to/from JSON and Python dictionaries using the following methods:

-Dictionaries: :meth:`betterproto.Message.to_dict`, :meth:`betterproto.Message.from_dict`

-JSON: :meth:`betterproto.Message.to_json`, :meth:`betterproto.Message.from_json`
+Message objects include :meth:`betterproto.Message.to_json` and :meth:`betterproto.Message.from_json` methods for JSON (de)serialisation, and :meth:`betterproto.Message.to_dict`, :meth:`betterproto.Message.from_dict` for
+converting back and forth from JSON serializable dicts.

 For compatibility the default is to convert field names to :attr:`betterproto.Casing.CAMEL`.
 You can control this behavior by passing a